 These are the most likely shark you could encounter, Apart from the Whitetip Reef Shark.
 These prowl the outer fringes of the reefs and are only interested in fish.
 We have seen these around Molokini but only off the back wall.

-Unintentional Shark encounters in Hawaii are incredibly rare, and any incident even more unlikely.
+Unintentional Shark encounters in Hawaii are incredibly rare, and any incident is even more unlikely.
 Snorkeling near shore in calm clear waters then the chances of seeing anything remotely close to attack size are infinitesimally small.
 We only mention sharks simply out of interest and completeness.

 Have Your Say?